projectdiscovery/nuclei/pkg/js/CONTRIBUTE.md

 ## Adding Helper Objects/Types/Functions

-Helper objects/types/functions can simply be understood as javascript utils to simplify writing javscript and reduce code duplication in javascript templates.
+Helper objects/types/functions can simply be understood as javascript utils to simplify writing javascript and reduce code duplication in javascript templates.
 Helper functions/objects are divided into two categories

 ### javascript based helpers